prpole/dissertation/chapter2/main.md

 this argument in general

 [note: in VM London reverses the logic of the Acorn-Planter (or vice versa): in his sources and the novel itself, immigrants rightly displace wasteful American farmers because they more intensively cultivate the land.]

+[contradicts common view of London as purely deterministic and fully committed to the "law of tooth and fang" version of his environmental imaginary.
+This developed at the end of his life, particularly in VM...
+Earl Labor 155 on VM]

+[what does this look like in a non-speculative setting?
+VM and agro novels give us a hint; but as in A-P, the utopian humanism is compromised by a ham-headed conception of racial supremecy as a defining aspect of the species conversation.
+We need to ask: is it possible to envision a pluralistic universal humanism, guided from within according to partially but not entirely technological means, without also accepting the view that this battle for supremecy has to be concluded first? (the supremecy thing is from the archives... maybe best not to go there for time reasons) VM actually presents a counter-point, somewhat similar to A-P but with a different approach to race.
+It remains appropriative but also shows how the supremecist logic that is given voice in A-P and the beginning of VM collapses under its own weight.]

+[eventually: London is trying to voice a progressive version of species-being but getting in his own way with an understanding of race that makes species-unity impossible (but does it?
+Isn't there room for Saxon's eventual pluralism?)]